andrevidela/Research-report/Thesis/index.md

               update newVal
 ```

-But it will not because `defaultVal` is not a constructor, it's a function call that returns itself a constructor.
+But it will not because `defaultVal` is not a constructor, it's a function call that itself returns a constructor.

 One implementation strategy would be to wait for the compiler to inline those definitions and then run our optimiser without further changes.

 Another optimisation would be to follow references to see if they result in plain data constructors and replace the entire call chain by the constructor itself, and then run our optimisation.

-While both those strategies are valid they incur a cost in terms of complexity and compile time that may not be worth the effort in terms of performance results.
-They could be hidden behind a -O3 flag, but that kind of effort is probably better spend in making the ergonomics of linear types more streamlined in order to help those optimisations be more commonplace.
+While both those strategies are valid they incur a cost in terms of complexity and compile-time that may not be worth the effort in terms of performance results.
+They could be hidden behind a -O3 flag, but that kind of effort is probably better spent in making the ergonomics of linear types more streamlined to help those optimisations be more commonplace.

 ## Making Linearity Easier to Use

-There are multiple barriers that make linearity harder to use than one might expect.
+Multiple barriers make linearity harder to use than one might expect.
 They roughly end up in two buckets:

 - I want to use linearity but I cannot
-- I have  a linear variable and that's actually annoying
+- I have  a linear variable and that's bothersome

 ### Not Linear Enough